 African Chicken Peanut Stew combines so many different flavors and textures to create a bowl of comfort and deliciousness!!
 Chicken, sweet potatoes, tomatoes, fresh ginger, spices, and peanut butter make perfect bowl of soup packed with nutrition!
+30 minutes of cook time is all you need.
+Paleo and Whole30 options.

 If your kids are anything like mine, they are lovers of anything with peanut butter.
 And no, it doesn’t have to come in the form of a sandwich.
 I call this peanut butter chicken soup, and they get super excited.